Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Cutting plane procedure for subset SSD

 First define an initial scenario set $\mathcal{J^*}$ where there is at least one set of cardinality $s$ in $\mathcal{J^*}$ for all values of $s=1,\ldots,S$ .
-As mentioned above each scenario consists of the return for each of the $N$ assets, as well as the index return, as seen historically at different times in the past.
-Here we expand each scenario to also include the return for each of the $K$ asset subsets.
+We have one scenario for each in-sample time period considered, where a single scenario consists of the return for each asset, as well as the overall market index return and the index return for each asset subset.
 Amend Equation~(\ref{exjebt5slina}) to

-\begin{enumerate} \item Solve the amended optimisation program, optimise Equation~(\ref{exjebt4sz}) subject to Equations~(\ref{exjebt6s})-(\ref{exjebt7s}),(\ref{exjebt5slina1})-(\ref{zreal}),(\ref{exjebt6slina})
+\begin{enumerate} \item Solve the amended optimisation program, optimise Equation~(\ref{exjebt4sz}) subject to Equations~(\ref{exjebt5slina1})-(\ref{zreal}),(\ref{exjebt6slina})

-\item Consider all values of $s$ and $k$ ($s=1,\ldots,S;~k=0,\ldots,K$) in turn and if in the solution to the amended optimisation program
+\item Consider all values of $s$ and $k$ ($s=1,\ldots,S,~k=0,\ldots,K$) in turn and if in the solution to the amended optimisation program

 then add the scenario set associated with these $s$ smallest returns to $\mathcal{J^*}$.
-Here the scenario set that is added constitutes a valid cut associated with Equation~(\ref{exjebt5slina}) that is violated by the current solution. \item If scenarios sets have been added to $\mathcal{J^*}$ go to Step (1), else terminate. \end{enumerate}
+Here the scenario set that is added constitutes a valid cut associated with Equation~(\ref{exjebt5slina}) that is violated by the current solution. \item If scenarios sets have been added to $\mathcal{J^*}$ go to Step (1), else terminate with the optimal solution to the original problem, Equations~(\ref{exjebt4sz})-(\ref{zreal}). \end{enumerate}